 For example.
 In the above picture, reading 1 will transcribe one protein while reading 2 will transcribe the other protein, and so on.

-Can you give the example of regulatory genes and their regulatory proteins?
+Can you give an example of regulatory genes and their regulatory proteins?

-- REV gene produces a REV protein that will take the mRNA of viral DNA from the nucleus and carry them to the cytoplasm efficiently so that it amplifies the mRNA transcription and produce more viruses.
+- REV gene produces a REV protein that will take the mRNA of viral DNA from the nucleus and carry it to the cytoplasm efficiently so that it amplifies the mRNA transcription and produces more viruses.

 - VIF or viral infectivity factor synthesizes a protein that damages the APOBEC3G protein.
 The APOBEC3G protein is normally present in human blood and its function is to damage and destroy any incoming viral DNA so the HIV shift reads a gene that will produce the product which will damage and destroy the APOBEC3G protein.